You finally bought the perfect wood for your home project. After hours of research and comparing different wood styles, you pulled the trigger.

 4. Prime The Reclaimed Wood With Termite Resistant Solution

 To protect the wood from termites and other insects, prime the lumber with a Borax solution.
 These chemicals will not only keep invaders like termites away but kill any pests remaining on the lumber’s surface.
 Make sure you have rubber gloves on for this step.
+Termites can be a nightmare to get rid of if they do manage to access your home; you’d have to call someone like Olathe pest control to exterminate them, so don’t avoid this step whatever you do.

 Mix 3 cups of Borax with a gallon of water in a large bucket, stirring until the mixture has dissolved completely.
 Use a sponge to prime and coat the wood’s surface.
 You’ll need to let it dry for 6 to 7 days, so the chemicals absorb fully into the wood.